SMATechnologies/hycu-webservciestemplate/README.md

-# Opcon WebServices Templates for Hycu RestAPI
+# Opcon Web Services Templates for HYCU multi-cloud data protection
-We share here json templates that can be use to create WebServices jobs subtypes in Opcon to interact with HYCU Data Protection
+Templates for the OpCon Web Services Connector to interact with HYCU Multi-cloud Data Protection system (https://www.hycu.com).

+Through HYCU, these templates will allow OpCon to perform Full or Incremental Backups as well as Archives (Yearly, Monthly and weekly) on AWS, Azure, Google Cloud, VMware and Nutanix.

 # Disclaimer
 No Support and No Warranty are provided by SMA Technologies for this project and related material.
 The use of this project's files is on your own risk.